Benefits of Company Formation in Malta

 Primarily, Malta is a member of the European Union and its has an advantageous location at the commercial crossroads of Europe, Africa and the Middle East.
 Additionally, both the Malta Freeport and the Malta International Airport offer remarkable connectivity, allowing the island to connect in real-time with European and regional hubs.

-Company registration in Malta is a very straightforward procedure which can take as little as 48 hours for the incorporation since the moment of submission of all documents to the Malta Business Registry (MBR).
+Company formation in Malta is a very straightforward procedure which can take as little as 48 hours for the incorporation from the moment of submission of all documents to the Malta Business Registry (MBR).

 In order to open a company in Malta one is required to submit the following: